Using Offline Data to Speed Up Reinforcement Learning in Procedurally Generated Environments: Introduction

-We collect a dataset of offline trajectories by training an agent with a self-imitation-learning approach specifically designed for PCG environments (RAPID ~\cite{zha_rank_2021}) and storing the best trajectories seen so far during training at three checkpoints during training.
-Each of these three datasets contains trajectories of varying quality as measured by the performance of the policy at that point during training.
-The offline data is used via IL, more concretely with \textit{Behaviour Cloning} (BC) before and concurrently to the online RL training.
-Finally, we analyse the results in various MultiRoom and ObstructedMaze scenarios of the PCG MiniGrid ~\cite{minigrid} benchmark.

-Our results show that using offline data in any of the analysed tasks significantly reduces the amount of interactions required to learn an optimal policy.
-In fact, pre-training provides a good initialisation policy to kickstart learning.
-Moreover, training the agent with IL concurrently to online RL training further improves robustness and sample efficiency, obtaining the optimal policy with substantially less agent-environment interactions.
-Lastly, we empirically show how these results can be achieved even in a low data regime while emphasising the importance of the diversity of selected trajectories over their quality, which poses the potential of kickstarting an RL agent capable of generalising well with just a handful of trajectories.
+We collect a dataset of offline trajectories by training an agent with a self-IL approach specifically designed for PCG environments (RAPID ~\cite{zha_rank_2021}) and storing the best trajectories seen so far at three checkpoints during training.
+Each of these three datasets contains trajectories of varying quality as measured by the performance of the policy at that point during the agent's learning process.
+We use \textit{Behavior Cloning} (BC) as a form of IL to train the agent on this data before (\textit{pre-training}) and concurrently to the online RL training.
+Finally, we examine the results in various tasks of two PCG benchmarks: MiniGrid~\cite{minigrid} and Procgen~\cite{cobbe_leveraging_2020}.
+Our results demonstrate that leveraging offline data significantly reduces the number of interactions required to learn an optimal policy across all analyzed tasks.
+Specifically, we arrive at the following novel insights with respect to the state of the art in sample efficiency, offline data and IL (later reviewed in Section \ref{sec:relatedwork}): \begin{itemize}[leftmargin=*] \item Pre-training with offline data provides a strong initialization policy, effectively kickstarting the agent’s learning process and enhancing early performance. \item Concurrently training with IL and RL further improves sample efficiency and robustness, allowing the agent to reach optimal performance with fewer interactions. \item Most importantly, our results reveal that diversity in demonstration trajectories is more beneficial for generalization than high-quality, near-optimal trajectories.
+Training with a wider range of experiences across levels better equips the agent to handle new, unseen scenarios. \end{itemize}

+These findings offer novel perspectives into the role of demonstration diversity in generalization, extending beyond the traditional focus on demonstration quality.
+In practice, our approach provides a more efficient framework for RL in real-world applications such as robotics, energy management, and industrial automation, where interaction costs are high and environments resemble PCG setups, with variable conditions that make generalization a mandatory capability for the learned agents.

+The rest of the manuscript is structured as follows: Section \ref{sec:relatedwork} revisits the literature related to sample efficiency, offline data for RL and IL, whereas Section \ref{sec:background} poses fundamental concepts in RL, PCG and IL.
+Next, we elaborate on the specific PCG benchmarks and their generalization requirements (Section \ref{subsec:environment}), and describe the data collection and learning methodology considered in our study (Section \ref{sec:methodology}).
+Results of the performed experiments are presented and discussed in Section \ref{subsec:results}.
+Finally, conclusions are drawn in Section \ref{sec:conclus}, together with an outline of future research directions.